cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 Nov 10, 2021 - Initial draft adapted from ICS 20 spec
 Nov 17, 2021 - Revisions to better accommodate smart contracts Nov 17, 2021 - Renamed from ICS 21 to ICS 721
+Nov 18, 2021 - Revisions to allow for multiple tokens in one packet

 ## Copyright